 By Michael Shank and US Congressman Raul Grijalva

-Editor’s note: This commentary is by U.S. Rep. Raúl Grijalva and Michael Shank.
-Grijalva, D-Ariz., is the ranking member of the House Natural Resources Committee.
-Shank, of Brandon, is the communications director for the Carbon Neutral Cities Alliance and the Urban Sustainability Directors Network.
+Raúl Grijalva (D-AZ) is chair of the House Natural Resources Committee.
+Michael Shank is communications director for the Carbon Neutral Cities Alliance and adjunct faculty at NYU’s Center for Global Affairs.

 The views expressed in this article are the writers’ own.